-Project/ Components Expected Concrete Outputs Potential risks Mitigation measures innovative local financing systems to build community adaptive capacities in climate sensitive sectors adaptation financial products/services, and innovations relevant to climate-sensitive priority socio-economic sectors identified and supported to increase their community-level financing 2.1.2 Adaptation options based on district-level development plans supported, prioritized and implemented the youth and differently-abled face exclusion from accessing financial resources, which may lead to elite capture Gender based violence.
-USPs agriculture, including specific modules on gender equality, to raise awareness and strengthen ownership. • Gender-awareness trainings (including Gender-based Violence - GbV) will be mainstreamed into all training to men and women will be carried out at both household and community levels, including village leaders. • Regarding the USPs, site specific ESIAs/ESMPs will be carried out and specific mitigation measures will be proposed to ensure that project interventions are aligned G 12 with AF 15 principles and Environment and Social Policy Component 3: Enhancing district- level planning, awareness-raising and knowledge management for evidence-based resilience and adaptive capacity building 3.1.1 Planning and climate change awareness-raising mechanisms set up and institutionalized to enhance resilience and adaptive capacity building.
+Project/ Components Expected Concrete Outputs Potential risks Mitigation measures innovative local financing systems to build community adaptive capacities in climate sensitive sectors adaptation financial products/services, and innovations relevant to climate- sensitive priority socio- economic sectors identified and supported to increase their community-level financing 2.1.2 Adaptation options based on district-level development plans supported, prioritized and implemented • USPs agriculture, including specific modules on gender equality, to raise awareness and strengthen ownership.
+Gender-awareness trainings (including Gender-based Violence - GbV) will be mainstreamed into all training to men and women will be carried out at both household and community levels, including village leaders.
+Regarding the USPs, site specific ESIAs/ESMPs will be carried out and specific mitigation measures will be proposed to ensure that project interventions are aligned with AF 15 principles and Environment and Social Policy Component 3: Enhancing district- level planning, awareness-raising and knowledge management for evidence-based resilience and adaptive capacity building 3.1.1 Planning and climate change awareness-raising mechanisms set up and institutionalized to enhance resilience and adaptive capacity building.
 Activities under component 3 are relevant to capacity building, and knowledge and information management.
 Therefore, they have negligible risks pertaining to the AF's a5 principles.
 The risk of elite capture are limited by the project targeting strategy.